Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Introduction

-To address the above challenges, we propose a closed-loop KG inference framework EngineKGI via combining the embedding-based rule learning and the rule-enhanced KGE, in which paths and concepts are utilized.
-Our model is named \textbf{EngineKGI} because it works like an engine as shown in Figure \ref{fig1}: (1) \textbf{Intake Stroke}.
-The closed-path rules are injected into the KGE module (analogous to intake) to guide the learning of KG embeddings, where the initial seed rules are mined by any rule learning tool, and the rule set would grow via our designed rule learning module from the first iteration.
+To address the above challenges, we propose a closed-loop neural-symbolic learning framework \textbf{EngineKG} via combining an embedding-based rule learning and a rule-enhanced KGE, in which paths and concepts are utilized.
+Our model is named \textbf{EngineKG} because it performs like an engine as shown in Figure \ref{fig1}: (1) \textbf{Intake Stroke}.
+The closed-path rules (or named chain rules) are injected into the KGE module (analogous to intake) to guide the procedure of learning KG embeddings, where the initial seed rules are mined by any rule learning tool, and the rule set would grow via our designed rule learning module from the first iteration.
 (2) \textbf{Compression Stroke}.
-The KGE module leverages the rules to compose paths between entity pairs for learning the low-dimensional embeddings (analogous to compression) of entities and relations, improving the interpretability and accuracy.
+The KGE module leverages the rules and paths to learn the low-dimensional embeddings (analogous to compression) of entities and relations, improving the interpretability and accuracy.
 (3) \textbf{Expansion Stroke}.
 The novel rule learning module outputs newly learned rules (analogous to exhaust) by the effective rule pruning strategy based on paths, relation embeddings and concepts.
 (4) \textbf{Exhaust Stroke}.
 Update the rule set (analogous to exhaust) by merging the previous rule set and the newly learned rules for boosting KGE and KG inference in the next iteration.